envato-archive/subvalid/README.md

 - Failing validation does not block saving to the database
 - Does not add _anything_ at all to business objects.
 No including modules, no monkey patching, no object extension.
 Subvalid assumes POROs, but works with anything.
-A key design goal is to *NOT* pollute the objects being validated at all
+A key design goal is to **not** pollute the objects being validated at all

 ## Getting Started